 - The modern features appeal to a new audience looking for freshness in branding.

-The redesign embodies a calculated blend of nostalgia and modernity, being both a nod to history and a step into the future.
+The redesign embodies a calculated blend of nostalgia and modernity, both a nod to history and a step into the future.

 The Sundance Film Festival logo

 A deep dive into the visual branding of the Sundance Film Festival reveals a deceptive simplicity.
 The logo, created by New York-based creative agency Porto Rocha, embodies nuances of symbolism while looking minimalist.
 At first glance, it is a horizontal rectangle.
-However, its dimensions are deliberately harmonized with the cinematic 16:9 widescreen aspect ratio.
+However, its dimensions harmonize with the cinematic 16:9 widescreen aspect ratio.
 This rectangle is not just a geometric figure; it mimics a movie screen, resonating deeply with the festival’s main theme of cinema and cinematography.